Teaching-Accessibility/course-project-colorguide/README.md

 ### Screen 2: Tool in use

 After turning on the tool either through the [Instruction Window](#instruction), or the shortcut `Alt Shift W`, a status label will appear in the top right corner.
-Now, users cannot interact with buttons or links on the webpage, but instead, wherever users click a label will be created.
+Now, users cannot interact with buttons or links on the webpage, but instead, wherever users click, a label will be created.

 There is no simulated back end.